nlfiedler/enenra/README.md

 # enenra

 An Erlang/OTP library for interfacing with Google Cloud Storage.
+Named after the [smoke monster](https://en.wikipedia.org/wiki/Enenra) of Japanese folklore, for no particular reason.

 ## Requirements